linean/btleuart/README.md

 	}

 #Credentials
-In this project I'm using Service writted by Nordic Semiconductor.
+In this project I'm using the Service writted by Nordic Semiconductor.

       Copyright (c) 2015, Nordic Semiconductor
       All rights reserved.